• Skip to primary navigation

 Mistakes I made

-• Too much baking powder: when I added 1 tablespoon of baking powder the cake was too crumbly and the sheets were not able to support the cake.
-With ½ tablespoon the sponge is firmer and more suitable for this recipe.
+• Too much baking powder: when I added 1 tbsp of baking powder the cake was too crumbly and the sheets were not able to support the cake.
+With 1/2 tbsp the sponge is firmer and more suitable for this recipe.

 • Did not stir the condensed milk: I tried letting the condensed milk cool down on its own, without me stirring it.
 It's fine if you do so, however, the condensed milk will be a lot clumpier and it will be harder to mix with the whipped cream if you don't cool it down while stirring it.